-The call for applications for 2016 is closed.
+The call for applications for 2017 will be opened soon.

 Application deadline for 2017 will be January 15, 2017.
 Shortlisted applicants will be invited to our Selection Symposium (March 7-9, 2017).

 Successful applicants start their PhD projects in autumn 2017.

 The program is open for students from all countries.
 Once you get accepted you will be enrolled at a University, which is usually the University of Cologne or Düssedorf.
 To be accepted as a doctoral student you must hold a Master’s degree, comparable to the German diploma (4,5 years of university studies in relevant areas).

 It is not necessary to hold the degree at the time of application.
 However, you must have been awarded your degree prior to the start of the program.
 The quality of the degrees (i.e. eligibility) will be checked by the University of Cologne or Düsseldorf on a case-by-case basis.